Charlotte Regional Transportation Planning Organization (CRTPO)

 CRTPO’s lead planning agency (LPA) is the Charlotte Planning Design & Development Department.

 Memorandum of Understanding (MOU)

 The Memorandum of Understanding (MOU) outlines the policies, structure, membership and the roles and responsibilities of CRTPO.
 It is the governing document of the TPO, which guides the cooperative, comprehensive and continuing transportation planning process among the parties therein.
-The current MOU for CRTPO was endorsed by the TPO in July 2013 and its effective date is October 10, 2013.
+The current MOU for CRTPO was endorsed by the MPO in July 2013 and its effective date is October 10, 2013.
 Click the following link to view CRTPO’s MOU.

 MPO and TCC Bylaws

 The Bylaws describe the purpose and operational procedures of the MPO and TCC, including the terms and duties of officers, meeting procedures, voting procedures and attendance.
-CRTPO’s Bylaws were adopted in September 2003.
+CRTPO’s Bylaws were first adopted in September 2003.
 Click on the links below to view the bylaws.